Anne H. Ehrlich: One With Nineveh (2005)

 The title refers to Rudyard Kipling's 1897 poem "Recessional", "Lo, all our pomp of yesterday / Is one with Nineveh and Tyre!", alluding to the arrogance that went before the fall of historic Mesopotamian civilizations.
 Named a Notable Book for 2005 by the American Library Association, Ehrlich offers a lucid synthesis of the major issues of our time: rising consumption, still-growing world population, and unchecked political and economic inequity.
-Grounded in science, economics, and history, she puts political and environmental debates in a larger context and formulates a range of possible solutions for improving our future prospect, from local actions to reform of national government to international initiatives.
+Grounded in science, economics, and history, she puts political and environmental debates in a larger context and formulates a range of possible solutions for improving our future prospects, from local actions to reform of national government to international initiatives.

 The Dominant Animal (2008)

 The Ehrlichs in this popular book explore in a unique way how humans have evolved from vulnerable creatures clawing nourishment from Earth to a sophisticated global society manipulating every inch of it: they have become the dominant animal.
-They question why we are creating a world that threatens our own species and offer suggestions what can we do to change the current trajectory.
+They question why we are creating a world that threatens our own species and offer suggestions on what can be done to change the current trajectory.

 Can a collapse of global civilization be avoided?
 (2013)

-This report reminds of how the collapse of numerous civilizations have, in the past, been caused by the degradation of nature, and how that process in present times makes a global collapse appearing likely.
-Overpopulation, overconsumption by the rich and poor choices of technologies are major drivers; dramatic cultural change provides the main hope of averting calamity.
+This report reminds readers of how the collapse of numerous civilizations has, in the past, been caused by the degradation of nature, and discusses how that process in present times makes a global collapse appear likely.
+Overpopulation, overconsumption by the rich, and poor choices of technologies are asserted as major drivers; dramatic cultural change provides the main hope of averting calamity.